BeepBoopesMore/eTrafficPlus/README.md

 If you know those just use the instructions in the respective function.
 P.S Please read Templates.MD -Also someone please lend me a cisco router or a switch to actually test this thing

+# MORE IMPORTANT !!!!
+ # DO NOT CALLED THIS FINISHED UNTIL I HAVE REWRITTED IT WITH LAZY LOADING PLEASE

 ## Why eTraffic?
 eTraffic is genuinely easier to use  and u barely have to do anything besides just editing the provided template and use the base models functions which are all pretty straight forward